fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-17.rst

 The function of the modulefiles is to modify a user’s environment such that the user references the selected version of an application using the default commands for that application without adding additional path or version information.
-The individual center may combine these compliant modulefiles with existing methods (e.g. additional modulefiles, wrapper scripts) to select versions of applications and modify the user’s environment.
+The individual site may combine these compliant modulefiles with existing methods (e.g. additional modulefiles, wrapper scripts) to select versions of applications and modify the user’s environment.